priyanshul-govil/SIU-Result-Scraper/README.md

 ## SCOPE

-Further improvements in mind are storing results in form of a `CSV` for further analysis, and creating a front-end for mass usability.
+Further improvements in mind are operating upon the data for analysis, and creating a front-end for mass usability.
 Contact me if you want to contribute.